 |ED POL 962||Seminar in Cross National Studies of Educational Problems||3|

 |ED POL/CURRIC 963||Seminar-Educational Planning & Curric Change-Developing Countries||3|

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

 Graduate Work from Other Institutions

-With program approval, students are allowed to count no more than 6 credits of graduate coursework from other institutions.
+With program approval, students are allowed to count no more than 6 credits of graduate coursework numbered 400-level or above from other institutions.
 Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 UW–Madison University Special